NikitaKiran/VR_Assignment1_NikitaKiran_IMT2022028/README.md

 ---

-### Observations
+### Observations  and Experiment Details

 - Most of the keypoints were correctly matched in the images.
 However there were a few outlier matches.
 - The RANSAC-based homography estimation was able to handle outlier matches.
-- Blending helped in reducing seams.
+- Stitching the images together without blending resulted in seams.
+Thus I used linear blending to ensure the images were stitched together seamlessly.
-- Black regions were successfully cropped out, improving the final output.
+- Without cropping, black regions were present at the edges of the image.
+Thus cropping was needed to remove them.